yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > 1. What does MAFFT?
 > 2. What kind of alignment method is recommended for our kind of data and why?
+> 3. Compare the uplodaded alignment with the alignment created by MAFFT!
+What's the difference?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 Creates an alignment file, which shows parts of similar sequences.
 > > 2.
 The speed-oriented methods, because there are too many sequences (>200) and it would take too long.
+> > 3.
+There is none.
+The files are identical.
 > >
 > {: .solution}
 >